-Creating a roadmap involves establishing a path from an initiative’s vision to reality.
-Roadmapping should begin with a clear understanding of that vision and an ability to articulate it.
+When you create a roadmap, you are establishing a path from an initiative’s vision to reality.
+The process should begin with a clear understanding of that vision and an ability to articulate it.